Reducing Risks When You Have Heart Disease

 - Incorporate more physical activity by increasing daily activities, like walking, cycling, gardening, or household work.

-- Include two days per week of strength training.
+- Include 2 days per week of strength training.

 WeightGoalsHave a waist measurement and body mass index (BMI) calculation.